kaveripriyap/data-structures-algorithms-curated-resources/README.md

     * [by @patmorin](https://github.com/patmorin/ods)
     * [by @btjanaka](https://github.com/btjanaka/algorithm-problems)

-## Online Judges
+## Competitive Programming Things

-*Online Judges to practice what you learned above*
+*Competitive programming websites and/or online judges to help us practice what we learned through all the resources above!*

 * [A2 Online Judge](https://a2oj.com/) - Online Judge and problem archive.
 * [ACM-ICPC Live Archive](https://icpcarchive.ecs.baylor.edu/) - Hundreds of problems from previous ACM-ICPC Regionals and World Finals.